abstractitptyltd/puppet-nrpe/README.md

 New stuff and bug fixes
 -----------------------

+Initial move towards using base class as primary API for the module.
+Added metadata.json to work with newer versions of puppet

 I recently started a consulting company called Abstract IT Pty Ltd. I have transfered ownership of all my puppet modules to a new organisation on Puppet Forge called abstractit.
 I am making one final release of my modules under rendhalver and abstractit to give you a chance to switch over to the new organisation.
 I have also added a licence.
 All my modules will be licenced under Apache v2.